-Lighting hardware and signage are described in the Appendices to assist Park Managers in minimizing the impact of artificial lighting on the night environment while maintaining a degree of safety for visitors.
-These sections will also be useful to municipal officials who are tasked with reducing the ecological impact of urban infrastructure.
+Lighting hardware and signage are described in the Appendices to assist Park Managers in selecting compliant lighting or to guide the modification of non-compliant lighting.
+These sections and the Appendices will also be useful to municipal officials who are tasked with reducing the ecological impact of urban infrastructure.

-1 Dick, R., Applied Scotobiology in Luminaire Design, Lighting Research and Technology, 2013; 0: 1-17, doi: 10.1177/1477153513505758
+&lt;sup>1 Dick, R., Applied Scotobiology in Luminaire Design, Lighting Research and Technology, 2013; 0: 1-17, doi: 10.1177/1477153513505758